 Our Adoption Policies

 Primary Caregiver.
-When a rabbit is adopted from Rabbit Rescue of MN, the primary caregiver must be a responsible adult.
+When a rabbit is adopted from Rabbit Rescue of MN, the primary caregiver must be a responsible adult of at least 21 years of age.
 The rabbit should be treated as an integral part of the family, i.e., no group ownership (such as a classroom pet).
 We do NOT adopt rabbits as pets for young children.
 The rabbit must be wanted by the entire family.

 Indoor Housing.
 Adopters of Rabbit Rescue of MN rabbits must understand that our rabbits are to live as household companions.
 This means that they must have their primary living space indoors, and must spend every night indoors.
 During the daytime and weather permitting (nothing over 80° or in direct sunlight) adopters can allow their rabbits outdoor daytime exercise.
 If this is the case, the rabbit must be provided with an area with secure fencing, and adequate supervision.

 Social requirements.
 Rabbits are highly social animals, if the rabbit is going to be alone (i.e. without the company of the rabbits family or another pet) for the majority of the time, then we recommend that the adopter adopt a second rabbit as a companion to the first or to adopt a bonded pair of rabbits.

 Please note: introduction to other species such as dogs and cats should be closely supervised and your rabbit should never be left unattended with said pets.
 Cats, dogs & rabbits can coexist very well together but should socialize together under a watchful eye.